modyo/modyo-ms-commons-fake/README.md

     implementation 'com.modyo.ms.commons:<dependency-to-test>:2.x.y-SNAPSHOT'
 }
 ```
-Finally, add the annotation explained in the *Installation* section.
+Finally, add the annotation described in the *Installation* section in your main application class.
 - When everything works fine, go back to the dependency code and create a pull request that points to `master` branch.
 - If the pull request is approved, merge it and create a new release with a new version tag (example: `v2.x.y`) and `master` branch.
 - In your computer, checkout to `master` branch and update it.